 \section{Introduction}

-With the rapid development of advanced technologies and low-cost devices, distributed optimization problems have recently attracted numerous attention from diverse communities, e.g., systems and control community, because a large number of practical problems boil down to distributed optimization problems over multi-agent networks, such as machine learning, statistical learning, sensor networks, resource allocation, formation control, and power systems \cite{bullo2009distributed,rabbat2004distributed,tsitsiklis1986distributed,li1987distributed,xu2017distributed}.
-Distinct from classic centralized optimization, distributed optimization involves multiple agents over a network which hold their individual private information, and usually, no centralized agents can access the entire information over the network.
-As such, an individual agent does not have adequate information to handle the optimization problem alone, and thus all agents need to exchange their local information in order to cooperatively solve a global optimization problem, see, for example, \cite{nedic2009distributed,aybat2018distributed,xu2018bregman}.
+With the rapid development of advanced communication and computing technologies and low-cost devices, distributed optimization problems have recently attracted much attention from diverse communities, e.g., systems and control community, because a large number of practical problems boil down to distributed optimization problems over multi-agent networks, such as machine learning, statistical learning, sensor networks, resource allocation, formation control, and power systems \cite{bullo2009distributed,rabbat2004distributed,tsitsiklis1986distributed,li1987distributed,xu2017distributed}.
+Distinct from classic centralized optimization, distributed optimization involves multiple agents over a network which have their individual private information, and there exist no centralized agents that can access the entire information over the network.
+As such, an individual agent does not have adequate information to handle the optimization problem alone, and all agents need to exchange their local information in order to cooperatively solve the global optimization problem, see \cite{nedic2009distributed,aybat2018distributed,xu2018bregman,li2019distributed}, etc.